1919-2019: The 100-Year History of the Middle States Commission on Higher Education

 Therefore, at its meeting on June 24, 2010, the Commission on Higher Education voted unanimously to “take any and all necessary steps, individually and/or in conjunction with the Middle States Association, that will result in the CHE coming into full compliance with specified criteria for recognition.”

 On March 1, 2013, MSCHE was separately incorporated under Pennsylvania Commonwealth law as the Mid-Atlantic Region Commission on Higher Education, doing business as the Middle States Commission on Higher Education.
-On July 1, 2019, MSCHE closed the chapter on the separation of the two entities that had been associated for about 100 years, by officially withdraw from MSA.
+On July 1, 2019, MSCHE closed the chapter on the separation of the two entities that had been associated for about 100 years, by officially withdrawing from MSA.

 Soon after, the Commission began the process of reviewing and updating its accreditation standards in April 2013.
 Four principles guided the development of these standards: first, the mission-centric standards acknowledge the diversity of institutions; second, the focus of the standards is on the student learning experience; third, the standards emphasize institutional assessment and assessment of student learning; and fourth, the standards support innovation as an essential part of continuous institutional improvement.